-Due to the nature of financial processes, there are many automation opportunities across the purchase-to-pay, record-to-report, and order-to-cash functions.
-A prioritized backlog of automation opportunities can be crafted to build a substantial benefits case.
+Processes Due to the nature of financial processes, there are many automation opportunities across the purchase-to-pay, record-to-report, and order-to-cash functions.
+A prioritised backlog of automation opportunities can be crafted to build a substantial benefits case.

 Multiple use cases can be leveraged to identify new opportunities for automation.
 The seasonality of month-end, quarter-end, and year-end processes, for instance, can each serve as a strong automation use case.
 Considering automation solutions can be successfully deployed across a wide range of finance functions, the similarity of finance functions throughout different industries can provide a wide range of learning opportunities.

 Finance processes also allow intelligent automation to become a fast follower from RPA.
 Because RPA can be used for standard transactional processes, OCR can also be leveraged for document ingestion, while virtual agents or chatbots can carry out automated helpdesk functions.

 Finance personnel Because many people working in the finance function typically have a mindset geared towards continuous improvement, implementing and adopting automation makes for a natural fit.
 Historically, VBA macros have been developed in-house within the functions to drive process automation.
 A work culture that leans into implementing solutions that improve efficiency can help drive the successful adoption of tools like RPA.